-The McGill Institute for Global Food Security hosts or participates in several special lectures, seminars and events during the year.
+The Margaret A. Gilliam Institute for Global Food Security hosts or participates in several special lectures, seminars and events during the year, including the Margaret A. Gilliam Lecture in Food Security and World Food Day.

 November 26, 2018